clowrey/esphome-esp32-2424s012-lvgl-powermeter/README.md

 The most complete example from Clyde Barrow that I found a little later is here: https://gist.github.com/clydebarrow/ef89e9a93bd44771483b9144ae9042a1

-But using a different LCD etc esp32-2424s012 ESP32C3 round 1.28" 240*240 IPS board with touchscreen, no code for touchscreen yet
+I am using a different LCD from his examples, the esp32-2424s012 ESP32C3 round 1.28" 240*240 IPS board with touchscreen

 non-affiliate link to product: https://www.aliexpress.us/item/3256806114329043.html